MeVisLab/examples/mevislab.github.io/content/introduction/introduction.md

 More than 20 years of experience and the continuous implementation of adaptations made MeVisLab one of the most powerful development platforms for medical image processing.
-Several applications and their prototypes are based on or could be realized because of MeVisLab, including software assistants for neuro-imaging, dynamic image analysis, surgery planning, and cardiovascular analysis.
+Several applications and their prototypes are based on and could be realized because of MeVisLab, including software assistants for neuro-imaging, dynamic image analysis, surgery planning, and cardiovascular analysis.